-The French tightrope walker, Charles Blondin, as he was called, was born at St. Omer, Pas-de-Calais, France on 28 February 1824 under the name of Jean-François Gravelet.
-When Blondin was about four, a traveling company of equestrian and acrobatic performers came to town.
-It “produced a powerful and abiding effect upon his infantile mind,” as the young Blondin fell in love with the idea of acrobatics and tightrope walking.
+Charles Blondin, the French tightrope walker and daredevil was born at St. Omer, Pas-de-Calais, France on 28 February 1824 under the name of Jean-François Gravelet.
+When he was about four, a traveling company of equestrian and acrobatic performers came to town.
+It “produced a powerful and abiding effect upon his infantile mind,” as the young Charles Blondin fell in love with the idea of acrobatics and tightrope walking.
 It also encouraged him to attempt to duplicate these acrobatic and gymnastic feats, and before long, he succeeded.

 Blondin also excelled at tight-rope dancing, jumping, and somersault-throwing.
 Six months after enrolling in the Lyon school, Blondin made his first public appearance as “The Boy Wonder” or “The Little Wonder.”
-His amazing abilities quickly got him noticed in Lyon where he became a favorite with audiences.
-Before long his fame spread throughout France and eventually got him noticed outside of France.
+His amazing abilities quickly got him noticed in Lyon, the same city were Madame Récamier, the French socialite was born.
+Blondin became a favorite with Lyon audiences and before long his fame spread throughout France and eventually got him noticed outside of France.
 This resulted in him giving special performances, one of which was for the King of Italy when he was eight years old.

 “One day at Niblo’s celebrated Garden in New York, … a performance illustrative of some of the Bedouin Arabs was being gone through, ready for that evening’s programme, and at a particular stage of the business one person represented a prisoner surrounded by a crowd of soldiers armed with muskets and fixed bayonets, from the midst of which he [Blondin] had to clear himself by a vigorous leap.
 Antoine Ravel, who was to make the jump, was busy rearranging the grouping of the soldiery, it not being exactly to his mind, and Monsieur Blondin, attired in ordinary citizen’s costume, stood close by, watching with a curious eye the slow progress of affairs.
 Suddenly, by one of those erratic impulses which at times come over him and impel him to attempt the most hazardous enterprizes, and without the slightest intimation of his intention, he took three or four hurried steps, and then with a tremendous bound threw a double somersault over the entire group – Antoine, soldiers, muskets, and all – and instantly subsided into his former attitude of repose, as though he had done nothing at all out of the way, and the moving mass of bayonets were only so many bulrushes.”